- Home

 - Everyday Finance

-- How to build a financial safety net
+- How do I build a financial safety net?

-A worrying number of people don’t have any kind of protection in place, leaving them with little financial resilience if they fell ill.
-Few of us are fortunate enough to be able to manage without an income, so having an adequate financial safety net can provide valuable peace of mind.
+A worrying number of people don’t have any kind of protection or savings in place, leaving them with little financial resilience if they become ill or have an accident and can’t work.
+Few of us are fortunate enough to be able to manage without an income, so having savings or protection to fall back on can provide valuable peace of mind.

 Here’s what you need to know.